erenyusufduran/erenyusufduran/README.md

 * 🌍  Based in Istanbul
 * ✉️  You can contact me at [erenydurann@gmail.com](mailto:erenydurann@gmail.com)
-* 🧠  I'm learning, Typescript, Hyperledger Fabric
+* 🧠  I'm learning Go
-* 🤝  I'm open to collaborating on Blockchain Projects

 ### Skills